 How does Fixed Rate Income work?

-Generally Fixed Income is usually derived from an interest bearing promissory note underpinning an investment.
+Generally fixed rate income is usually derived from an interest bearing promissory note underpinning an investment.

-The most common type of interest bearing vehicles are deposit accounts where the Fixed Income Bond may pay interest of 1-3% but the Bank or Building Society may lend the same capital at 7-18%.
+The most common type of interest bearing vehicles are deposit accounts where the fixed rate bond may pay interest of 1-3% but the bank or building society may lend the same capital at 7-18%.